skalenetwork/mirage-manager/SPEC.md

 #### Staking Main Functions

-- `claimAllFee(NodeId node)`: Allows the sender (if allowed) to collect all pending fees for a node to their own address.
+- `claimAllFees(NodeId node)`: Allows the sender (if allowed) to collect all pending fees for a node to their own address.
-- `claimFee(NodeId node, Fair amount)`: Allows the sender (if allowed) to withdraw a specific amount of fees for a node to their own address.
+- `claimFees(NodeId node, Fair amount)`: Allows the sender (if allowed) to withdraw a specific amount of fees for a node to their own address.
+- `sendAllFees(address payable to)`: Allows the node owner to send all pending fees for a node to an address.
+- `sendFees(address payable to, Fair amount)`: Allows the node owner to send a specific amount of fees for a node to an address.
 - `addAllowedReceiver(address receiver)`: Allows a Node Owner to add an address to the list of allowed fee receivers for their node.
 - `removeAllowedReceiver(address receiver)`: Allows a Node Owner to remove an address from the list of allowed fee receivers for their node.
 - `nodeCreated(NodeId node)`: internal function that is called by `Nodes` when a new node is created